 Discerning whether or not marrying food is legal, etc.

 Throughout this conversation, I couldn’t help but notice how anxious I was getting for things that were yet to come.
 Despite having a decent plan, the uncertainties of tomorrow always found ways to disrupt my contentment.

-Thankfully, my friend brought me to remembrance something I so often forgot.
-The sacrifices and efforts our parents had put in to be in this current situation.
+Thankfully, my friend brought to remembrance something I so often forgot.
+The sacrifices and efforts our parents had made in order for us to be where we are.

 But for some strange reason, I had recently just began to genuinely appreciate their efforts and develop a heart a gratefulness towards all the things they had done.

 Upon coming home that evening I asked myself,

 how many other things have I not being truly grateful for?